A Quick Guide to Growing Berries

 Growing in a pot

-While they can be kept alive in quite a small pot if you want it to be productive a pot larger than 40L is advisable, and a half wine barrel is the perfect size.
-In a larger half wine barrel-sized pot, you can get away with planting 2 plants.
+While they can be kept alive in quite small pots if you want them to be productive a pot larger than 40L is advisable, and a half wine barrel is the perfect size.
+In a larger, half wine barrel-sized pot, you can get away with planting two plants.

 Plant in Kings Container Mix.

 To keep the canes under control, use a wire cage around the pot or bamboo poles and wire to form a structure for them to grow over.
 This will make harvesting and pruning your canes far easier.

 Growing in the ground

 Mix in compost and sheep pellets with your soil before planting.
 In heavier clay soils add gypsum to help improve your soil structure.
 Avoid deep planting, plant to the same height the plants were in the pot.

 Traditionally, cane fruit were grown in rows along posts and wires.
 This helps contain the canes and keep them upright.
 However if you are just growing one plant you can keep it trained up a single post or use wooden stakes and wire to create a structure to keep the canes growing up.